GIST-DSLab/ARC_Prompt/Logical_coherence/README.md

 is to identify common logical patterns among given examples and use them to deduce the most logically coherent answer.

-## How to experiment evaluate the logical coherence of LLM?
+## How to conduct an experiment to evaluate the logical coherence of LLM?
 To evalute the logical coherence of LLM with ARC tasks, We used a various prompt techniques such as chain of thought, least to most and tree of t thoughts

 Below figures explain all of the process.